Burn Injuries from Car Accidents in NC: Treatment, Costs, and Claims

 Chemical burns in car accidents come from several sources:

-- Airbag deployment chemicals -- the chemical reaction that inflates an airbag produces sodium hydroxide and sodium azide, both of which can cause chemical burns on exposed skin
+- Airbag deployment chemicals -- the chemical reaction that inflates an airbag uses sodium azide as a propellant and produces sodium hydroxide as a byproduct; both substances are caustic and can cause burns on exposed skin

 - Battery acid -- vehicle batteries contain sulfuric acid that can leak and splash during a collision